 6. White Sweet Potatoes

-White sweet potatoes have a gentler sweet taste than most other sweet potato types.
-Its texture is crumbly and dry compared to the orange type.
-White sweet potatoes are a healthy option with more nutrient content than starchy potatoes.
+White sweet potatoes are dry, crumbly, and have a gentler sweet taste than most other sweet potato types.
+They are a healthy and more nutritious option than starchy potatoes.

 If you cook it correctly, this sweet potato is a flawless sandwich side dish.
 As the flesh is a little dry, you can mix white sweet potatoes with butter to add moisture and creaminess.